a-fotherby/Omphalos/README.md

 1. For each parallel run, Omphalos generates one input file per stage (e.g., `input_stage0.in`, `input_stage1.in`, `input_stage2.in`)
 2. Each stage's input file has:
    - `save_restart` directive (except the final stage) to save state for the next stage
-   - `restart` directive (except the first stage) to load state from the previous stage
+   - `restart ... append` directive (except the first stage) to load state from the previous stage and append output to existing files
+3. If `spatial_profile` is specified in `restart_chain`, each stage's times are automatically offset by the cumulative duration of previous stages (using the last time value from each previous stage)
-3. Stages execute sequentially within each parallel run
+4. Stages execute sequentially within each parallel run
-4. Results from all stages are concatenated along the time dimension
+5. Output files are numbered continuously across stages (e.g., pH1.tec through pH9.tec for 5+4 spatial profile times)

 #### Execution flow